emagiz/emdocs/mds/microlearning/expert-solution-architecture-index.md

 		<main class="master">
 	<h2 class="title">Solution Architecture</h2>
     <p>
-       In this course we will zoom in on a critical part of the solution architecture.
+       In this course, we will zoom in on a critical part of the solution architecture.
-	   In this course we will take a look at how you can best determine the needed memory to correctly run your eMagiz solution.
+	   In this course, we will take a look at how you can best determine the needed memory to correctly run your eMagiz solution.

 	   This course is split up into four microlearnings.
-At first we look at how you can determine, regardless of where a runtime is running, how much memory each runtime and therefore each machine needs.
+At first, we look at how you can determine, regardless of where the runtime is running, how much memory each runtime and therefore each machine needs.
-	   On top of that we learn how we can configure these calculated memory settings per runtime for each of the options were you can run your eMagiz solution on:
+	   On top of that, we learn how we can configure these calculated memory settings per runtime for each of the options where you can run your eMagiz solution on:
 	   - eMagiz Cloud
 	   - On-premise Windows
 	   - On-premise Linux